foundry-vtt-community/wiki.js/home.md

 The Forge demo is hosted by The Forge.
 It includes a tutorial for first time users and additional tweaks to the Foundry VTT experience for The Forge hosting platform.

 ## Collaborative Modules
 Below are the Foundry VTT Community Wiki contributed modules.
-Anyone can share their content with the rest of the community via Pull request to be merged into a module update.
+Anyone can share their content with the rest of the community via Pull Request to be merged into a module update.

 ### <i class="fas fa-magic"></i> Foundry Community Macros
 Repository: https://github.com/foundry-vtt-community/macros